pymc-devs/pytensor/doc/dev_start_guide.rst

-The virtual environment will need to be activated in any environment (e.g. shells, IDEs, etc.) that plans to run the Pytensor tests or add commits to the project repository.
+The virtual environment will need to be activated in any environment (e.g. shells, IDEs, etc.) that plans to run the PyTensor tests or add commits to the project repository.

 You can now test your environment/code by running ``pytest`` in the project's root